IBM/data-prep-kit/transforms/transform-conventions.md

 strongly recommended.

 ## Building the docker image
-Generally to build a docker image, each project has the following
+Generally to build a docker image, one uses the `make build` command, which uses the `Dockerfile`, which in turn uses the `src` and `requirements.txt` to build the image.
-* `Dockerfile`,
-* `requirements.txt`, `src`
-* `src` directory containing the transform source.
-This is usually copied into the image.
-* `Makefile` - defines the DOCKER_IMAGE_NAME and DOCKER_IMAGE_VERSION and supports
+Note that the `Makefile` defines the DOCKER_IMAGE_NAME and DOCKER_IMAGE_VERSION.
-the conventional targets including `make build` that creates the image.

 ## IDE Setup
 When running in an IDE, such as PyCharm, the following are generally assumed: